TheAlgorithms/Python/blockchain/README.md

  It is otherwise called as distributed ledger technology.
 It is simply the opposite of centralized database.
 Firstly, what is a **ledger**?
 A ledger is a book or collection of accounts that records account transactions.

- *Then why is Blockchain addressed as digital ledger when it can record more than account transactions?* *And what are other transactions and details it can hold?*
+ *Why is Blockchain addressed as digital ledger if it can record more than account transactions?
+What other transaction details and information can it hold?*

 Digital Ledger Technology is just a ledger which is shared among multiple nodes.
 This way there exist no need for central authority to hold the info.
 Okay, how is it differentiated from central database and what are their benefits?